 07NovAll Day29Moved OnlineTasmania Circumnavigation Charity RideAn adventure you'll never forget!LauncestonState:TASDiscipline:RoadTerrain:MixedDistance:121-160 km,41-80 km,81-120 kmType Ride:Charity,Multi-day

 Tasmania Circumnavigation is a 9 day tour around the scenic apple isle!
-Tasmania Circumnavigation is a fully supported tour where you’ll get to ride
+Tasmania Circumnavigation is a fully supported tour where you’ll get to ride around the island of

 Tasmania Circumnavigation is a 9 day tour around the scenic apple isle!